 Students who go to school progress socially, emotionally, and academically.
 The act of participating in a community dedicated to healthy learning behaviors and community development will impact the rate of growth in your child’s educational trajectory.
 The Montessori methodology is designed to allow students opportunities to work their hands and mind together.
 To build, create, problem-solve, and manipulate materials that promote skills and concept development.
 If your child is not in the classroom regularly than he or she is missing out on the opportunity to learn new skills and concepts as well as practice those introduced to.
 Please contact the director directly if your child has a unique health condition requiring him or her to miss school chronically.

-If your child acquires 5 unexcused absences you will receive a letter from the school requesting your presence at an attendance meeting.
+If your child acquires 3 consecutive unexcused absences, or 5 total unexcused absences you will receive a letter from the school requesting your presence at an attendance meeting.
 This notice will support the school’s mission to ensure that every child in its care receives an optimal education.

 CMCS has a uniform and dress code policy.
 The uniform t-shirts are sold out of the school office and are available for purchase with cash or check.
 Please try to have exact change when paying cash.

-The PTO is in the process of setting up a school store that would be open for business on specific days and hours.
-In addition to uniform t-shirts, we hope to expand the merchandise offered in the school store this year.
-If you would like to volunteer to help with the school store please contact Martha Propps.
+The PTO also opens the Gently Used Uniform Closet on the first Friday of each month from 7:30 – 8:00 a.m.
+If you would like to volunteer to help with the school store please contact Lynn Dziekan, our PTO President.
 When possible, t-shirts will also be for sale during Family Nights and other community events.
 Upper elementary students will be asked to work the school store in order to learn about merchandizing as well as to practice their mathematical abstraction with money.
 Please be patient and make sure you receive a receipt for every purchase.

 |Short sleeve tie dye||15.00|